suvan362/helper/README.md

 # DSi CFW Helper
-description goes here
+description goes here.
 ## Prerequisites
-these are things you need to do before starting the program
+these are things you need to do before starting the program.
 ### Install Python3
-explanation goes here
+explanation goes here.
 ### Install pip
-explanation goes here
+explanation goes here.
 ### Download DSi CFW Files
-explanation and files go here
+explanation and files go here.
 ## Authors
-This project was created and developed by Suvan and TitleX
+This project was created and developed by Suvan and TitleX.
 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.